Elanex

-Elanex, Inc. commonly known as Elanex, is a translation services company based in San Francisco, California, USA.
-The company provides localization, translation, and interpreting services.
-Elanex primarily provides professional human translation, managed by an advanced internally developed technology platform.
-They primarily serve the high technology, financial services, manufacturing, energy, retail, and mergers and acquisitions (M&A) industries.
+Elanex, Inc. commonly known as Elanex, was a translation services company based in San Francisco, California, USA.
+The company was acquired by Straker Translations of New Zealand in February 2017.
+Elanex provided localization, translation, and interpreting services.
+Elanex primarily offered professional human translation, managed by an advanced internally developed technology platform.
+They primarily served the high technology, financial services, manufacturing, energy, retail, and mergers and acquisitions (M&A) industries.

 History

-The company was founded in 2002 by Jonathan Kirk, has operations in Silicon Valley, Seattle, Washington, New York, New York, San Francisco, California, USA; Tokyo, Japan; London, England; Sydney, Australia; Montreal, Quebec, Canada;.
+The company was founded in 2002 by Jonathan Kirk, has operations in Silicon Valley, Seattle, Washington, New York, New York, San Francisco, California, USA; Tokyo, Japan; London, England; Sydney, Australia; Montreal, Quebec, and Canada.

 In June, 2012, Elanex launched expressIt, a rapid response translation service that marries the best of professional human translators with AI-guided automatic workflow.

 In September, 2014, Elanex launched VeriFast, a service that combines machine translation with expert human verification.
 Building on Elanex's automation and workflow technologies, it enables large volumes of content to be quickly translated and reviewed for accuracy.